 Foods that are high in fat, particularly fried foods, can lead to feelings of discomfort and bloating.
 They can be harder to digest and may cause stomach upset.

-These often contain a high amount of sugar and unhealthy fats, which can spike your blood sugar levels and lead to energy crashes.
+These often contain a high amount of added sugar and unhealthy fats, which may contribute to hyperglycemia after a fast.
 They also typically lack nutritional value.

 Sugary Foods And Drinks

-Consuming foods or drinks high in sugar can cause a rapid increase in blood sugar levels, leading to energy spikes and crashes.
+Consuming foods or drinks high in sugar can cause a rapid increase in blood sugar levels.
 This includes candies, cakes, sodas, and fruit juices.

-After a fast, your body will be more sensitive to alcohol.
+After a fast, your body may be more sensitive to alcohol.
 It’s best to avoid it as it can increase stomach acidity and cause dehydration.

 Breaking your fast with caffeinated beverages like coffee or energy drinks can lead to dehydration and may cause irritability and restlessness.